Syncope and Falls in the Elderly (SAFE) Center

 : Dr. Jor'dan received The Gerontological Society of America's 2012 Aging, the Central Nervous System, and Mobility in Older Adults Travel Award for Junior Investigators and presented her abstract "The Impact of Cerebral Vasoreactivity on Gait Speed in Older Adults With and Without Type 2 Diabetes Mellitus" at the workshop.

-National Institute of Neurological Disorders and Stroke (NINDS), National Institute on Aging (NIA), National Institute on Kidney Disorders and Diabetes (NIDDK), American Diabetes Association, American Heart Association, Department of Defense, the Harvard Catalyst, TEKES-Finland, Industry sponsored trials, and the National Science Foundation of China.
+Our sponsors include the National Institute of Neurological Disorders and Stroke (NINDS), National Institute on Aging (NIA), National Institute on Kidney Disorders and Diabetes (NIDDK), American Diabetes Association, American Heart Association, Department of Defense, the Harvard Catalyst, TEKES-Finland, Industry sponsored trials and the National Science Foundation of China.